top of page

 Paul Domigan, Ph.D.

 Dr. Domigan earned his Ph.D. in Clinical Psychology and M.A. in Theology from Fuller Theological Seminary in Pasadena, CA. He also earned an M.A. in Marriage and Family Therapy and Mental Health Counseling from Gordon-Conwell Theological Seminary in Hamilton, MA.
+He is licensed in the state of New Hampshire as a Clinical Psychologist.
 This is a second career for Dr. Domigan who brings a great deal of practical life experience to his psychotherapeutic approach at Willowdale.

 Dr. Domigan’s training has been holistic – considering mind, body, and spirit - integrating psychological science with a theological foundation.
 Dr. Domigan works with individual adults, adolescents, groups, couples, and families.
 He works with both men and women struggling with depression and anxiety, trauma, family and relational problems, developmental disorders, sexuality, career, or retirement issues.